International Student Eligibility

 If you are unable to complete your course of study before the completion date noted on item five on your I-20, you will need to contact your international student adviser to ask for a new I-20 to be issued.
 The new I-20 must be issued before your current I-20 expires.

-You must register full time at the school that issued the I-20 you used to enter the U.S. If you later decide to transfer to another school, contact your international student adviser prior to completing your semester or Optional Practical Training (OPT) at your current school for information about school transfer procedures.
+You must register full time at the school that issued the I-20 you used to enter the U.S. If you later decide to transfer to another school, contact your international student adviser prior to completing your semester or OPT at your current school for information about school transfer procedures.

 If you have completed one full academic year (fall and spring semester), you are not required to attend school during the summer semester.
-Please let your international student adviser in the Office of Student Services know if you will be taking the summer off for vacation.
+Please let your international student adviser in Student Central know if you will be taking the summer off for vacation.
 If you begin Saint Mary’s in the summer semester, you will be required to register as a full-time student.

 At the port-of-entry you must present:

-- An unexpired I-20 endorsed for travel within the last six months by your international student adviser in the Office of Student Services
+- An unexpired I-20 endorsed for travel within the last six months by your international student adviser in Student Central

 - Evidence of finances

-- Copy of your transcript and current course schedule (suggested)
+- A copy of your transcript and current course schedule (suggested)

 - Students outside the U.S. for more than five months and those on "practical training" may have additional requirements.
 Please contact your international student adviser.